k-lar/dynomark/README.md

 The AS statement is optional.
 If you don't provide an alias, the metadata key will be used as the column name.

+**NOTICE: Before TABLE NO ID, there was TABLE_NO_ID that is now DEPRECATED.
+A warning will be shown if you try using TABLE_NO_ID but it will still show the results.
+This syntax will be removed at a later date, so please update your queries until then!**